 Concentrated acids are strongly corrosive to all body tissue, especially eyes and skin.
 Concentrated acids are highly toxic due to their extreme corrosiveness.
 Hydrochloric and acetic acids are also toxic by inhalation.
 Other hazards are presented in this review.
-Always wear chemical splash goggles, chemical-resistant gloves and a chemical-resistant apron whenever using concentrated acids or acid solutions.
-Please review current Safety Data Sheets for additional safety, handling and disposal information.
+Always wear chemical splash goggles, chemical-resistant gloves, and a chemical- resistant apron whenever using concentrated acids or acid solutions.